-Explain why it would be best to use yeast B to ferment dates to supply both fructose andfermented product.
+Explain why it would be best to use yeast B to ferment dates to supply both fructose and fermented product.

-Fructose is only fermented to a small extent by yeast B, reducing from 6.75 to 6.6g/100ml, whereas it is fermented almost completely in 24 hours by yeast A. To supply both fructose and fermented product, yeast B is thus most appropriate as it would not break down the fructose while breaking down other sugars in dates.
+Fructose is only fermented to a small extent by yeast B, reducing from 6.75 to 6.6g/100 ml, whereas it is fermented almost completely in 24 hours by yeast A. To supply both fructose and fermented product, yeast B is thus most appropriate.
+Although less fermented product is produced by yeast B (0.5 in comparison to 6g/100 ml), it would break down the other sugars in dates without completely fermenting the fructose.

-Total Marks for Question Set 24: 9
+Total Marks for Question Set 15: 9